 All samples taken during the grab sampling procedure must then be stored in an environment that is conducive to the maintenance of the sample’s integrity.
 The most appropriate storage depends highly on the sample type and the length of time that the sample will be stored for.
 For example the two test portions can be stored at 4 degrees for a few days until they are further processed.
 On the other hand the backup aliquot, which is normally kept for longer periods of time (e.g. 3 months), would need to be stored at -20 degrees for the period time specified before it is either used or destroyed.

-Once the test portions are successfully processed and analysed the resulting DNA and back up aliquot will have to be appropriately labelled and stored for the length of time specified by the laboratory.
+Once the test portions are successfully processed and analysed the resulting DNA, or protein and back up aliquot will have to be appropriately labelled and stored for the length of time specified by the laboratory.
 Once the time has elapsed it would be authorized to destroy the samples.
 Any sample destruction would have to be appropriately documented in the sample case file.
 This includes documenting the date of destruction and the identity of the person who destroyed the sample.

 Figure 1: step by step guide on practical, hands on procedures that can be followed in order to successfully homogenise a sample.